Thursday, July 31, 2014

 After summoning the other two of her team, Alexis shows them where the body is.
 Ruby immediately examines the person, and discovers that it is a girl who is has possibly been strangled.
 Jon arrives on the scene, and shortly after the EMTs and police arrive.
 All three teens are assigned a volunteer from the Trauma Intervention Program to help them cope with what they have experienced.
 Alexis meets her volunteer, Bran Dawson who seems drawn to her and wishes to help her.

 Meanwhile the teens are interviewed by Detective Harriman.
 Ruby, a stickler for details, questions Harriman about every aspect of his questioning.
 The detective tells the teens their parents have been notified but that they are not allowed to talk to anyone about what they have seen.
 Ruby's parent's reaction is to forbid her from continuing to work in SAR because they fear it will feed her obsession about crime.
-Everyone is called by the next day to do a ground search for evidence and Ruby is determined to be a part of this.
+Everyone is called back the next day to do a ground search for evidence and Ruby is determined to be a part of this.
 Alexis's mother is too far gone, after being off her meds for weeks, to really understand what is happening.

 Furious at being banned from SAR, Ruby searches on the internet and discovers that another girl was killed in a Portland park only a month earlier.
 Ruby believes that police have made several errors in the investigation and she decides that she will talk to Harriman the next day after the ground search.
 Ruby continues to be obsessed about the crime, convinced that the murder of the girl in the woods, who has been identified as Miranda Wyatt, is the work of a serial killer.
 Harriman disagrees with her theory and eventually arrests a man for the crime.
 However, Ruby, Alexis and Nick efforts to solve Miranda's murder result in one of them becoming the next planned victim.

 The Body In The Woods is a short, face paced novel that is filled with plenty of police procedurals and search and rescue information.
 The kernel of the idea for this novel came about when April Henry learned about her friends' daughter's involvement in the Multnomah County Sheriff's Office Search and Rescue.
 The teens who volunteer for MCSO SAR undergo rigorous training as their work involves not only helping to find people lost in the woods but also searching for evidence and recovering scattered remains.
 Henry has done her research and it shows in this novel.
 The investigation surrounding the murder of the girl found in the woods includes not only the procedures police use but also debunks some of the misinformation TV crime shows perpetuate.
-Readers interested in the backstory behind the novel can check out this webpage on April Henry's website.
-Henry's website is filled with many interesting pages including one that talks about her grandfather murdering her grandmother's boyfriend!

-The real strength of this book is the eccentric principal characters who make the novel interesting and more than just a mystery murder.
+The real strength of this short novel is the eccentric principal characters who make the novel interesting and more than just a mystery murder.
 Each character is very unique, having very different families and backgrounds.
 Each has their own difficulties to overcome in life, making them realistic and appealing.
 Unfortunately giving the killer a narrative destroys some of the suspense the author builds as he plans his next murder.

 The Body In The Woods is the first installment in April Henry's new Point Last Seen crime series.
 It's an excellent short novel for those interested in mysteries and with its short chapters and great cover, may appeal to reluctant readers.